 Between the two World Wars, the palace served as the residence of Hungary’s new governor.
-Following WWII, Communists took over Hungary and confiscated the royal palace.
-The beautiful symbol of the former monarchy was used as a barracks for Soviet troops and later as a nursing home for the elderly.
-By the time Hungary declared independence from the USSR in 1989, Gödöllő Palace was in a terrible state of disrepair.
+Following WWII, Communists took over Hungary and confiscated the former imperial palace.
+It was used as a barracks for Soviet troops and later as a nursing home for the elderly.
+By the time Hungary declared independence from the Soviet Union in 1989, Gödöllő Palace was in a terrible state of disrepair.

 Restoration began almost immediately and continues to this day.
-Over two dozen rooms are now open to the public and include the royal suites and ceremonial hall.
-The splendor has been recreated in sumptuous detail.
-Each room has been decorated in a different rich hue, with the wall coverings, curtains and upholstery in matching silk.
-Gilded chandeliers hang from the intricately stuccoed ceiling and antique porcelain stoves occupy a corner of every room, once the only source of heat.
-The place was so stunning I could almost hear the rustling of Empress Elisabeth’s skirts as she sashayed down the hallway!
+Over two dozen rooms are now open to the public including the royal suites and ceremonial hall.
+The splendor of the past has been recreated in stunning detail.
+Rooms are decked in richly hued fabrics with antique furnishings to match.
+Gilded chandeliers hang from stuccoed ceilings and porcelain stoves stand in nearly every corner.
+The reconstruction was so complete I could almost hear the rustling of Queen Elisabeth’s skirts as she sashayed down the hallway!
 A no photo rule was strictly enforced, but I was able to source a few shots of the interior on Wikimedia Commons.

-Besides the palace’s onsite cafe, which serves oppressively sweet cakes and strong coffee, you can enjoy cold beer and decent pizza at Pizza Palazzo, which is connected to the train station.
-The prices were reasonable and the location couldn’t be beat.
-A regal finish to the day!
+Besides the palace’s onsite cafe, which serves oppressively sweet cakes and strong coffee, you can enjoy cold beer and a hot slice at Pizza Palazzo, which is connected to the train station.